subhodeeps/just-the-notes/docs/advice.md

     - life-advice
     - career-advice
 ---

-# How To Be the Best Version of Yourself

 This page is adapted from the Essential Skills section of the Grittings{:target="_blank" rel="noopener"} website.
 It highlights a set of principles I try to live by and habits I’m working on building.
 I’m sharing it here because it’s the kind of advice I wish I could’ve given my younger self—lessons I’ve picked up along the way that I hope others might find helpful.
 Like me, this document is still a work in progress, and I’ll keep updating and editing it as I keep learning and growing.

 - **Work.
 Work.
 Work.**